luludotdev/faceapp.js/README.md

 ##### JavaScript API wrapper for the FaceApp tool for Android and iOS.
 Licensed under ISC License.

+## ⚠️ Warning
+`faceapp.js` is an **unofficial** reverse-engineering of the mobile clients and the servers they interact with.
+This means that it is subject to any of their limitations.
+This includes their rate limits. **I will not attempt to bypass this as that would break their terms of service**, please stop asking <3.

+*USE AT YOUR OWN RISK.*

 ## 💾 Installation
 The package is on the NPM registry as `faceapp`.
 Simply install it with your NPM client of choice.